-- Select the domain that you would like to install WordPress on from the dropdown box.
+- Select the domain that you would like to install WordPress on from the dropdown.

 - Leave the boxes checked, and click ‘Next’.
 This will start the WordPress installation on your domain

 - You will receive a confirmation message once WordPress has been successfully installed on your domain.
-Click the ‘View your credentials’.
+You can view your login credentials here.

-- Follow the link through to the ‘Installation location’, or add /wp-admin to the end of your domain to access the backend of your website.
+- Follow the link through to ‘Login to WordPress’, or add /wp-admin to the end of your domain to access the backend of your website.

-- Finally, enter the admin username and password you created earlier and select ‘log in’, to access the back-end of your new website.
+- Finally, enter the admin username and password you were presented earlier and select ‘log in’, to access the back-end of your new website.